ThomWright/pokedex/README.md

 Generally I wouldn't include extra data surplus to requirements, unless I had good reason to believe it would be useful.
 It's likely to be wasted effort, or worse: could be the wrong thing entirely.
 We might end up needing to support the decision indefinitely for backwards-compatibility reasons.

+### Not using an open source client library

+TODO: I had a look, it doesn't yet support TypeScript, which negates much of the benefit in this case.

 ### PokeAPI response types

 The [PokeAPI docs](https://pokeapi.co/docs/v2) do not specify which fields can be null, as far as I can see. `habitat` _can_ apparently be null, which is the only one I've observered.